Last Updated on May 30, 2026 by John Berry

 Libration and coding

-The approach used by Joe Taylor, K1JT, and others, is to acknowledge the fades, and resend the same information over and over.
+Classically, communications engineers align the data coding – the way the data is impressed on the carrier signal – with the nature of the signal received.
+The approach used by radio amateur designers is to acknowledge the fades, and resend the information over and over within the transmission period.
 Riding on multiple cusps, eventually the information will be received.
 I discuss the nature of coding systems like Q65 in a presentation on data modes.